 On the off chance that I will be misunderstood again about modern psychology, I really am rather frustrated that during this time period we were asked to ‘delve into ourselves’.
 Of course, on the whole, one does need to look inward and digest one’s feelings, but I feel we have become so self-involved, that the need to be introspective for the purpose of growth and change has been replaced with merely being self-thinking for the self.

 Much like Art for Art’s sake, what of other’s around you?
 Should we not think or consider their feelings?
 What of the viewers of Art?
 Have they not a role in Art?
 If Art is merely for Art’s sake, then by all means, make it and hang it in your own house, but don’t expect an audience full of people to be awed by the spectacle of self-centered performance art.
-I remember hearing once that when Mark Rothko’s worksrothko were hanging in a museum that had to change the guards in that exhibit more often as they found themselves ‘depressed and fatigued more than usual’.
+I remember hearing once that when Mark Rothko’s works were hanging in a museum that had to change the guards in that exhibit more often as they found themselves ‘depressed and fatigued more than usual’.
 I am not saying this cannot be Art, for certainly it is open to one’s man interpretation, but certainly if things have built themselves up by the tearing down of the past, they must realize one day they will be the past.
 Thus, we are then taught to tear that down and rebuild.
 Foiled by their own system.
 Why, for example, can we not revere what is good in the past.
 Why must we always ‘tear down’?

 Perhaps after two major world wars and all the fear and pain, what would one expect, but to want to change and forget the past.
 Yet, I believe we are far enough away from that pain to rebuild and we had better do it while we still have some living memory of ‘kinder’ times.
 I know there was racism and hate, but we don’t have to relive that.
 Yet, if we can get back the pride of knowledge and maturity, the respect for one another and the importance of those around us as MUCH as ourselves, I do think that there could be better world, even if just in our own sphere of friends, family, and community.
 Pride of work and place and not unfulfilled striving for things that oft times we may not even want but are told are important, such as fame and media attention.

-1955 class This is an image I found online of 8th graders today in 1955.
+This is an image I found online of 8th graders today in 1955.
 I have to say that this image to me does not, as it once would have, expressed only a difference in fashion.
 Certainly, that exists here, but the fashion and attitude express more pride of self and respect for others.
 While many now think of the 1950s as forcing a mindless hive mentality upon others, what it really seemed to instill was the idea that others count and to be courteous and kind and look nice for both yourself and others.
-Again, I don’t want to be always saying, ‘it was better then’ but when I compare that image to this modern 8th grader 8th grader or these very young girls modern young girls It does beg the question, “What do we actually think of ourselves?”
+Again, I don’t want to be always saying, ‘it was better then’ but when I compare that image to this modern 8th grader or these very young girls It does beg the question, “What do we actually think of ourselves?”

 Now, onto the home: